Lordwill1/alx-low_level_programming/0x03-debugging/README.md

 ## File: 3-print_remaining_days.c, main.h
 This program converts a date to the day of year and determines how many days are left in the year, taking leap year into consideration.
+### NOTE: FOR YOU TO UNDERSTAND THE CODE ON SAMPLE 2, YOU NEED KNOWLEDGE OF LOGIC TRUTH TABLE.

 * Code sample 1
 ```